acamposuribe/brush/README.md

       brush.load("first_canvas")
       ```
       **Important note:** You can only load brush.js on canvas that don't have a drawingContext.
 The canvas context will be created and captured by brush.js and will become unusable to perform other canvas api operations.

 ---

+- `brush.createCanvas(width, height)`
+  - **Description**: Creates a new canvas element, adds it to the document, and automatically initializes the brush.js library for this canvas.
+This is the simplest way to get started with brush.js, as it handles both canvas creation and library initialization in a single call.
+  - **Parameters**:
+    - `width` (Number): The width of the canvas in pixels.
+    - `height` (Number): The height of the canvas in pixels.
+  - **Note**: When using `createCanvas()`, there is no need to call `brush.load()` separately, as the library is automatically loaded and initialized for the newly created canvas.
+The `brush.load()` function is only needed when you want to use brush.js with an existing canvas element.
+  - **Usage**:
+    ```javascript
+    // Create a new 800x600 canvas and initialize brush.js
+    brush.createCanvas(800, 600);

+    // Start drawing immediately
+    brush.background("#f5f5f5");
+    brush.set("HB", "black", 1);
+    brush.circle(400, 300, 100);
+    brush.draw();
+    ```
+    The canvas is automatically styled to be responsive, maintaining its aspect ratio while fitting within the browser window.

+---